Living in Covent Garden

 Transport links analysis

-Covent Garden benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
+Covent Garden has limited public transport options.
+Most residents rely on a car for daily commuting and errands.
 The nearest railway station is Covent Garden, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The excellent transport links in Covent Garden are a key factor supporting its property values.
+Planned transport improvements could be a catalyst for future price growth in Covent Garden.

 Living in Covent Garden — lifestyle and amenities